Customer Retention Strategies in the Telecom Industry

 With the telecommunications industry at saturation point, and with services largely commoditized, providers suffer from exceptionally high rates of churn.
-Accenture reports that 77% of consumers are no longer loyal to any particular brand, telcos must work harder than ever to retain their customer bases.
+Accenture reports that 77% of consumers now retract their loyalty more quickly than they did three years ago and telcos must therefore work harder than ever to retain their customer bases.
 Acquisition costs far outweigh those of keeping current customers, further motivating companies to implement innovative strategies to boost customer retention in the telecom industry.
-This is further underscored by research suggesting that a mere 5% increase in a company’s retention rate can increase profits by 25% to 95%.
+This is further underscored by research from Bain & Company suggesting that a mere 5% increase in a company’s retention rate can increase profits by 25% to 95%.

 Churn in the telecom industry

-To reduce churn and improve loyalty, telcos are utilizing a number of strategies:
+To reduce churn and improve loyalty, telcos are utilizing a number of customer retention strategies:

+In telecom, customer loyalty is by no means assured.
 When Verizon restructured its operation in April 2019, one of its first actions was to merge its wireless and wireline customer loyalty programs in order to expand reward possibilities for customers.
-Verizon Up now allows customers to benefit from a range of perks in exchange for loyalty, including hardware upgrades, content, internet service and Fios.
+Verizon Up now allows customers to benefit from a range of perks in exchange for loyalty, including hardware upgrades, content, internet service and fiber optic service.

 Customers have clear expectations about the products and services they are paying for, and telcos must always know whether they are successfully meeting them.
 Some survey their customers at various points along the journey, learning about any hiccups before they become full-blown crises that can affect retention.
-Comcast, for example, questions customers who disconnect their service to identify the root cause of their complaints and address them.
+In this case study, for example, Comcast questions customers who disconnect their service to identify the root causes of their complaints and address them.

 New metrics are also needed.
-Although Harvard Business Review states that 80% of businesses use customer satisfaction scores to analyze customer experience, data from a Gartner survey indicates that a high CSAT score is an unreliable predictor of customer loyalty.
+Although most businesses use customer satisfaction scores to analyze customer experience, data from a Gartner survey indicates that a high CSAT score is an unreliable predictor of customer loyalty.
 Instead it suggests that the best way to increase loyalty is by reducing effort.
 96% of customers who experience a high-effort interaction become more disloyal compared to just 9% who have an effortless experience.
 It seems clear that reducing customer effort is the way to enhance customer retention in the telecom industry.

-How telcos can reduce customer effort to increase loyalty
+How can telcos reduce customer effort to increase customer loyalty?

 By identifying inefficiencies that cause high customer effort, businesses can make the necessary improvements to enhance processes in order to provide an effortless customer experience and boost loyalty.
 Examples of high-effort interactions include: